alphazento/zento/README.md

 DanamicAttributeFactory::createRelationShipORM(\namespace\class::class,
 'attribute', ['char', 32], true);

-##### Extend withSingleDynamicAttribute and withOptionDynamicAttribute to retrieve dynamic attribute
+##### Extend withDynamicSingleAttribute and withDynamicOptionAttribute to retrieve dynamic attribute
-You can use withSingleDynamicAttribute(single), or withOptionDynamicAttribute(option)
+You can use withDynamicSingleAttribute(single), or withDynamicOptionAttribute(option)
-$collection = \Zento\Kernel\TestModel::where('id', 1)->withSingleDynamicAttribute('new_column')->first();
+$collection = \Zento\Kernel\TestModel::where('id', 1)->withDynamicSingleAttribute('new_column')->first();
 ##### listDynamicAttributes
 This function will list all dynamic attributes for an exists model

 ##### How to use it
 If you want your Eloquemnt Model has ability of dynamic Attributes, you may do so using the Zento\Kernel\Booster\Database\Eloquent\DynamicAttribute\DynamicAttributeAbility trait.
-This trait is imported by default on hasOneDyn, hasManyDyns functions and they work with Zento\Kernel\Booster\Database\Eloquent\DynamicAttribute\Builder to provide withSingleDynamicAttribute and withOptionDynamicAttribute:
+This trait is imported by default on hasOneDyn, hasManyDyns functions and they work with Zento\Kernel\Booster\Database\Eloquent\DynamicAttribute\Builder to provide withDynamicSingleAttribute and withDynamicOptionAttribute:

 ```php
 class TestModel extends \Illuminate\Database\Eloquent\Model {